 Is bean pasta right for me?

 Since bean pasta is made from beans, it’s hella rich in dietary fiber and plant-based protein.
 But, listen up: bean pasta is not for everyone!
 If you’re sensitive to FODMAPs then bean pasta may not be a good choice for you.

-I normally have an iron gut, but lately I’ve been struggling with painful bloating when I eat certain foods (although it’s next to impossible to pinpoint exactly what’s causing it) and I did find that one of the times I ate this pasta it caused some problems.
+I normally have an iron gut, and I did find that one of the times I ate this pasta it caused some problems.
 However, I ate it the next three days in a row without incident, so who knows.